Things To Do With Other People

 Going to a house party

-Could be low key and really more like a bunch of friends hanging out than anything, or it could really large and crazy.
+It could be low key and really more like a bunch of friends hanging out than anything, or it could really crowded and rowdy.

 See this other "basic" article: What Do People Actually Do At Parties?